plusserver/docs/content/en/caching/valkey/documentation/nodesize.md

 >*The data disk size can only be increased.
 To reduce the disk size, you must create a new DBaaS instance and transfer the data manually.*

-The persistent disk size determines the capacity for storing your database data.
-Every Database-as-a-Service (DBaaS) instance requires a minimum disk size of 50GB.
-You can increase the disk size in increments of 50GB, up to a maximum of 500GB.
-Increasing the storage size doesn't cause an interruption of the DBaaS.
+The size of the persistent hard disk determines the capacity for caching your caching data.
+The caching data is stored here as snapshots at regular intervals.
+Each Caching-as-a-Service (CaaS) instance requires a minimum hard disk size of 50 GB.
+You can increase the hard disk size in increments of 50 GB up to a maximum of 500 GB.
+Increasing the disk size does not interrupt the CaaS.